fastoch/Networking/Switching.md

 To make our servers and workstations able to communicate, we must configure our switch and our router accordingly.

 The router is connected to 2 interfaces on the switch.
 We need to put one into vlan 10 and the other into vlan 20.
+Onto our switch:
 ```
 conf t
 interface gi 0/1